saracasss/machine_learning_cancer_diagnosis/README.md

 ##### Data selection
 Our group began this project knowing that the subject of Cancer would be a monumetal undertaking.
 With such a harrowing and all-encompassing subject faacing us, we decided to narrow our focus to breast cancer. <br/>
-For the gene expression analysis portion of this project, we selected a dataset with 289 samples with a balanced distribution of normal to tumoral samples.
+Regarding the gene expression analysis portion of this project, we selected a dataset consisting of 289 samples with a balanced distribution of normal to tumoral samples.
 The dataset was sourced from the Curated Microarray Database (CuMiDa) created by the Structural Bioinformatics and Computational Biology Lab (SBCB) [1].
-SBCB noticed an initial difficulty in conducting machine learning experiments on microarray datasets, and that was those datasets being spread out across many platforms and repositories across the web.
-So they sought to compile an easy-to-use, all-in-one database of cancer microarray datasets specifically to be used for further research and education with machine learning methods and analyses.
+SBCB initially encountered challenges conducting their own machine learning experiments on microarray datasets due to dispersion of sourced datasets spanning various platforms and repositories.
+In turn, SBCB sought to compile an easy-to-use, all-in-one database of cancer microarray datasets intended specifically for further research and education with machine learning methods and analyses.

 >>>DATA SELECTION FOR IMAGE CLASSIFICATION